I unintentionally broke the MongoDB Go driver ecosystem one March weekend in 2021. Dependency management systems are hard.

 defeats the whole point of freezing dependency versions, but that’s what

 people apparently want.
-But the way that go get -u
+But the way that go get -u works, in theory that

 shouldn’t update deep dependencies.